-- the work of the external auditors; - the work of the internal scrutiny (Risk Review) - the financial management and governance self-assessment process - the work of the executive managers within the academy who have responsibility for the development and maintenance of the internal control framework.
+- the work of the internal auditors; - the work of the external auditors; - the financial management and governance self-assessment process; - the work of the executive managers within the academy who have responsibility for the development and maintenance of the internal control framework.

-The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the Finance and General Purposes Committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.
+The accounting officer has been advised of the implications of the result of their review of the system of internal control by the Finance and General Purposes committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.

-Approved by order of the members of the Board of Trustees on 7 December 2020 and signed on their behalf by:
+Approved by order of the members of the Board of Trustees on 6 December 2021 and signed on their behalf by: